epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 4. Connect via SFTP and download the file to your local computer
 5. Check the file for **what - malicious code? data that they shouldn’t have - how do we know?**
 6. If the file looks OK, copy the file requested by the user to the location required (for example, the user’s project folder): ``$ cp /srv/data-manager/triage/<username>/upload/<filename> /srv/projects/<projectname>`` where ``<projectname>`` is the user’s project
-7. Either notify the user that the file was moved and tell them the location, or explain what needs to be changed for the file to be acceptable for upload.
+7. Either notify the user that the file was copied and tell them the location, or explain what needs to be changed for the file to be acceptable for upload.

 Using file manager
 ~~~~~~~~~~~~~~~~~~